What is an Azure Machine Learning compute instance?

 df -h on the terminal.
 Clear at least 5 GB space before doing

-- Quickstart: Create workspace resources you need to get started with Azure Machine Learning.
+- Create resources you need to get started.

 - Tutorial: Train your first ML model shows how to use a compute instance with an integrated notebook.